codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/operators-expressions.md

 ## Introduction

-This module is the beginning of our programming journey!

 Programming is the act of writing code (instructions) for the computer to execute sequentially.
 It is the same as written instructions for a cooking recipe!

 We will first start with learning how to write single lines of code before stringing them together into a bigger whole.
 Before long, you will be creating multi-line programs of your own!